Discovering the Artist Behind an Iconic American Look

 Being able to catalogue the archive with TMS helped achieve another goal: showcasing Suzie Zuzek’s vibrant, innovative watercolor drawings to a broader audience.
 This dream came to life when Cooper Hewitt, Smithsonian Design Museum decided to stage “Suzie Zuzek for Lilly Pulitzer: The Prints That Made the Fashion Brand,” the first extensive exhibition of the artist’s work.

 When Becky and Meg first approached Cooper Hewitt about the archive of Suzie Zuzek, they found their shared use of TMS very beneficial.
 “It made it so much easier for us,” says Becky.
 Using the same collections management system allowed them to speak the same language.

-Running from May 15 to December 7, 2020, the exhibition will display over 35 of Zuzek’s watercolor and gouache textile designs, the resulting screen-printed fabrics, and their transformation into Lilly Pulitzer’s beloved fashions.
-Its debut will also coincide with the May launch of Suzie Zuzek for Lilly Pulitzer: The Artist Behind an Iconic American Fashion Brand, 1962-1985, a monograph of the Zuzek Prints published by Rizzoli Electa with essays written by Susan Brown, Associate Curator of Textiles at Cooper Hewitt, and Caroline Rennolds Milbank, a New York-based fashion historian, author, curator, and appraiser.
+Opening on July 24, 2020, the exhibition will display over 35 of Zuzek’s watercolor and gouache textile designs, the resulting screen-printed fabrics, and their transformation into Lilly Pulitzer’s beloved fashions.
+It will join Suzie Zuzek for Lilly Pulitzer: The Artist Behind an Iconic American Fashion Brand, 1962-1985, a monograph of the Zuzek Prints published on March 27 by Rizzoli Electa with essays written by Susan Brown, Associate Curator of Textiles at Cooper Hewitt, and Caroline Rennolds Milbank, a New York-based fashion historian, author, curator, and appraiser.

 Meg and Becky conclude, “TMS and Gallery Systems have been two of our most important team members in achieving our goals and in helping us catalogue and understand our archive, but most importantly, to then share it with the world.”